jwtk/jjwt/README.md

 3. JSON-Java (`org.json`): This will be used automatically if you specify `io.jsonwebtoken:jjwt-orgjson` as a project runtime dependency.

+   > **Note**
+   >
-   **NOTE:** `org.json` APIs are natively enabled in Android environments so this is the recommended JSON processor for Android applications _unless_ you want to use POJOs as claims.
-The `org.json` library supports simple Object-to-JSON marshaling, but it *does not* support JSON-to-Object unmarshalling.
+   > `org.json` APIs are natively enabled in Android environments so this is the recommended JSON processor for
+   > Android applications _unless_ you want to use POJOs as claims.
+The `org.json` library supports simple
+   > Object-to-JSON marshaling, but it *does not* support JSON-to-Object unmarshalling.

 **If you want to use POJOs as claim values, use either the `io.jsonwebtoken:jjwt-jackson` or `io.jsonwebtoken:jjwt-gson` dependency** (or implement your own Serializer and Deserializer if desired). **But beware**,